yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ## Substitution matrices <link src='9f5e71'/>

-**TODO: I started editing this section before realizing that I needed to update some stuff above.**
+**TODO: pick up here!
+I started editing this section before realizing that I needed to update some stuff above.**

 The first of the limitations we identified above was that all matches and mismatches were scored equally when aligning a pair of sequences.
 To understand why this is a problem, let's think about the meaning of match and mismatches.